ShahiFtah/Random-Rutenett-Generator/README.md

-# Conway's Game of Life Simulation
+# Conway's Game of Life Simulation - Python

 This repository contains the implementation of Conway's Game of Life, a cellular automaton devised by the British mathematician John Conway.
 The program simulates the evolution of cells on a grid where each cell can either be alive or dead, and its future state is determined by the number of live neighbors it has.